-Plano, TX plastic surgeon, Dr. Natan Yaker, is a skilled breast augmentation specialist offering women throughout DFW the opportunity to have fuller, shapelier breasts.
+Plano, TX plastic surgeons, Dr. Natan Yaker and Dr. Jaime Haidenberg, is a skilled breast augmentation specialists offering women throughout DFW the opportunity to have fuller, shapelier breasts.
 This surgery increases the size of a woman’s breasts, improving the appearance with the placement of silicone or saline implants.
 It also corrects asymmetry in the breasts, as well as restores fullness and shape after the effects of pregnancy, breastfeeding and weight loss.
-Dr. Yaker has performed countless breast augmentation surgeries, offering stunning results for his patients.
+Dr. Yaker and Dr. Jaime Haidenberg have performed countless breast augmentation surgeries, offering stunning results for his patients.
 It is the most popular cosmetic procedure in the U.S. and can have lasting, positive effects on a woman’s self-esteem.

 Now available in our office, the IDEAL IMPLANT® Structured Breast Implant has the natural feel that women want, without any silicone gel.
 After years of development and refinement, including contributions of clinical expertise from plastic surgeons, the IDEAL IMPLANT was approved by FDA and Health Canada.
 It combines the best of both - natural feel with the safety of only saline inside for peace of mind.

 The IDEAL IMPLANT has a series of implant shells nested together and two separate chambers that hold the saline.
 This internal structure controls movement of the saline and supports the implant edges to reduce folding and wrinkling.
 In addition, the implant has been designed to contour to the natural curve of the chest wall.
 With the IDEAL IMPLANT, a women can simply look in the mirror and know her implants are intact.

 Please call us today to come in for a consultation.
 Do your own side-by-side comparison of the IDEAL IMPLANT to the silicone gel implant.